 Choosing a wine to drink with roast beef

-It’s hard to beat a delicious bottle of red wine with hearty roast beef on a wintry afternoon, whether it’s Christmas Day or simply a relaxed Sunday lunch.
+It’s hard to beat a delicious bottle of red wine with roast beef or hearty beef stew on a wintry afternoon, whether it’s Christmas Day or simply a relaxed Sunday lunch.

 Classic fuller-bodied reds, such as Bordeaux blends led by Cabernet Sauvignon or Merlot, Châteauneuf-du-Pape from the southern Rhône or Australian Shiraz, are often considered go-to wines that can match the flavour intensity of a roast beef dish.

-Pairing wine with beef also offers plenty of scope for experimenting and personal preference.
+Pairing wine with beef offers plenty of scope for experimenting, but the following aspects are worth considering:

 • cut